faiyaz7283/dashtam-api/docs/development/architecture/index.md

 When adding new architecture documents to this directory:

-1. Choose appropriate [template](../../templates/architecture-template.md) - Use for system design documents
+1. Choose appropriate architecture-template.md (located in docs/templates/) - Use for system design documents
 2. Focus on **why** decisions were made, not just **what** was implemented
 3. Include diagrams using [Mermaid syntax](../guides/mermaid-diagram-standards.md)
 4. Reference implementation guides for details